Democracy Wall: The beginning of the Democracy Wall

 On October 1, 1978, the words "to liberate thought, to provide the best service to the people are the duties of CCP members", a theme for the CCP Party, was posted on the Xidan Wall in Beijing by civilians.
 Since then, people were allowed to post their opinions and free-style literature on street walls throughout the country.
 On November 23, Lü Pu (Chinese: 吕朴) posted his writings on the Democracy Wall in Xidan.
 He critiqued Mao Zedong and pointed out that the real reasons behind the April 5 Movement were a backward economy, rigid thought control, and the poor living conditions of the people.
 This poster was called the "Fire Lighter of Democracy Wall".
 On November 25, 1978, the Democracy Assembly Group was formed by Ren Wanding and eight other youths.
 Two days later they gathered at Xidan Democracy Wall and led a public march to Tiananmen Square.
 Over 10,000 participants demanded democracy and human rights for China.
 This date marks the beginning of the Democracy Wall.

 Deng's attitudes at the beginning

-Until this period, most of the big character posters were criticizing the Gang of Four, Mao Zedong, and Hua Guofeng, rather than Deng Xiaoping.
+Initially, Deng found the movement politically beneficial, as many early posters criticized the "little Gang of Four" Politburo members who backed Hua Guofeng.
 So, Deng was still supporting the Democracy Wall movement, during this time, as he remarked to several leaders.
 On November 26, he told the Japanese delegates of the Democratic Socialist Party that, according to the Constitution, the Democracy Wall activities were legal.
 However, he noted that some party comrades did not want to criticize Mao, and he agreed.
 Deng's attitude caused more and more people gathering in Democracy Wall and put up poster to express their opinions and support Deng.